mmuszynski/ICSOM-Style-Guide/readme.md

 When referring specifically to a position, it is appropriate to refer to the instrument, rather than the person filling it.

 >For the entire 2012-13 season, the position of Second Bassoon was vacant.

+## Extra things that often get overlooked

+Titles should only be capitalized where they are used as adjectives.

+> ICSOM General Counsel Kevin Case
+>
+> Kevin Case, ICSOM general counsel

+Generally write out United States when used as a noun and abbreviate with US as an adjective.

+> The conference was held in Milwaukee, Wisconsin, a city in the United States
+>
+> The conference was held in a US location—Milwaukee, Wisconsin